jamdominguez/Angular7-Examples_and_CheatSheet/README.md

 - [Node.js](https://nodejs.org/es/): Platform to manage web apps packages and dependencies.
 - Angular CLI: Angular Command Line Interface, is a tool that help up to work with Angular.
 - TypeScript: A front end typed language to generate JavaScript code.
+- Http-server: http-server is a simple, zero-configuration command-line http server.
+It is powerful enough for production usage, but it's simple and hackable enough to be used for testing, local development, and learning
 - Bootstrap
 - Firebase (*): A data base manager